openstreetmap/iD/CONTRIBUTING.md

 ## Verifying Bug Fixes

-To verify a bug fix (or test a new feature), use the [master deployment](http://www.openstreetmap.us/iD/master/) (http://www.openstreetmap.us/iD/master/), which is updated every 10 minutes with the latest code.
+To verify a bug fix (or test a new feature), use the [master deployment](http://preview.ideditor.com/master/) (http://preview.ideditor.com/master/), which is updated every 10 minutes with the latest code and translation strings.

-The deployments on openstreetmap.org and http://www.openstreetmap.us/iD/release/ are updated only with stable releases.
+The deployments on openstreetmap.org and http://preview.ideditor.com/release/ are updated only with stable releases.
 Issues that are marked fixed in the tracker may still be present.

 ## Translating